SichengLeoLiu/SichengLeoLiu.github.io/blogs/TLDW.md

 - video-guided frame decoding - This stage consider frame level information and video information.

-- cross-modality-guided frame decoding - This stage consider frame and video level information and global multimdal information.
+- cross-modality-guided frame decoding - This stage consider frame and video level information and global multimodal information.

 Finally, one frame with highest score is picked.